 Can you imagine what life must be like for someone who spends forty-five years at work doing something they don’t enjoy, or they aren’t very good at?
-At a young age, it seems hard to comprehend, but sadly there are a lot of people out there who are basically in the wrong job.
+At a young age, it seems hard to comprehend, but sadly there are a lot of people out there who are mainly in the wrong job.
 So how did they end up doing what they do?

 So what if you have no personal ambitions career-wise?

-Making a good career decision is far more likely if you know what you are good at.
+Making a right career decision is far more likely if you know what you are good at.
 Personal strengths are critical to making a success of the work you choose to do for the rest of your life.
 If you have no idea what you want to do, aptitude tests are brilliant for helping point you in the right direction.
-As important, discovering more about your personality and personal skills can ensure you avoid the type of career path that would be wholly unsuitable.
+As necessary, discovering more about your personality and personal skills can ensure you avoid the type of career path that would be wholly unsuitable.

 A guiding hand in the form of aptitude tests will help you immensely.
 These tests can give you confidence in the career decision you have made.
 If you need guidance, these tests can help you look at the best options.
 Above all, aptitude and personality tests can save you from taking a wrong turn early on in your life.